Niccolò di Pietro Gerini

 Critics and analysis

-The reference to Gerini, an exponent of the most conservative current of Florentine painting in the late 14th century emulates the iconographic and formal models of the early 14th century, revisited through a tendency to simplify forms and accentuate the volumes traditionally used by Orcagna, should be confirmed, as indicated first and foremost by the figures, characterised by square features, a prominent chin and heavy expressions.
-The composition, although essential and didactic, looks a little compacted and without spatial depth, with the flying angels that brush against the halos of those in pain.
-Similar characters return in monumental compositions such as those frescoed in the sacristy of the church of Santa Felicita in Florence, dated March 1387 (1388 current style; F. Fiorelli Malesci, La chiesa di santa Felicita a Firenze, Firenze 1986, pp. 60-65).
-The fresco, like the Crucifixion in the Uffizi, has the curious detail of wooden wedges inserted into the Golgotha to support the cross, a detail of minute reality, already used by Taddeo Gaddi, whose workshop would have been familiar to Gerini during his training (as in the Crucifixion in the sacristy of the church of Santa Croce, see A. Ladis.
-Taddeo Gaddi.
-Critical Reappraisal and Catalogue Raisonné, Columbia – London 1982, p.
-287).
+The reference to Gerini, an exponent of the most conservative current of Florentine painting in the late 14th century emulating the iconographic and formal models of the early 14th century, revisited through a tendency to simplify forms and accentuate the volumes traditionally used by Orcagna, should be confirmed, as indicated first and foremost by the figures, characterised by square features, a prominent chin and heavy expressions.
+The composition, although essential and didactic, looks a little compacted and without spatial depth, with the flying angels that brush against the halos of the Mourners.
+Similar characters return also in monumental compositions of Niccolò Gerini such as the Crucifixion frescoed in the sacristy of the church of Santa Felicita in Florence, dated March 1387 (1388 current style; F. Fiorelli Malesci, La chiesa di santa Felicita a Firenze, Firenze 1986, pp. 60-65).
+The fresco, like the composition in the Uffizi, shows the cross supported by wooden wedges inserted into the Golgotha, a detail of minute reality already used by Taddeo Gaddi, whose workshop would have been familiar to Gerini during his training (i. e. the Crucifixion in the sacristy of the church of Santa Croce.
 For the biography of Niccolò di Pietro Gerini see S. Pierguidi, Gerini Niccolò di Pietro, in Saur Allgemeines Künstler-Lexikon, LII, München-Leipzig 2006, pp. 146-148, for his earlier production see S. Chiodo, A Critical and historical corpus of Florentine painting, Sec.
 IV, vol. IX, Painters in Florence after the Black Death: the Master of the Misericordia and Matteo di Pacino, Florence 2011, pp. 63-66).
-From Taddeo, or perhaps more generally, as part of neo-fourteenth-century artistic revival, Gerini may have taken inspiration for the decorations on the halos, with their undulating vine design that stands out to contrast with the granite surface, according to the artistic idiom of the late 14th century (E. Skaug, The Santa Felicita altarpiece and some observations on Taddeo Gaddi, in Il politico di Taddeo Gaddi in Santa Felicita a Firenze.
-Restauro, studi e ricerche, edited by M. Branca, Firenze 2008, pp. 49-57; E. Skaug, Note sulla decorazione a punzone nei dipinti su tavola di Lorenzo Monaco, in Lorenzo Monaco, dalla tradizione giottesca al Rinascimento, exhibition catalogue, Firenze, Galleria dell’Accademia, edited by A. Tartuferi and D. Parenti, Firenze 2006, pp. 53-58.
-The Crucifixion by Niccolò Gerini is not in E. Skaug, Punch Marks from Giotto to Fra Angelico, 2 voll., Oslo 1994).